Discworld (world): Great A'Tuin

 Great A'Tuin is the Giant Star Turtle (of the fictional species Chelys galactica) who travels through the Discworld universe's space, carrying four giant elephants (named Berilia, Tubul, Great T'Phon, and Jerakeen) who in turn carry the Discworld.
-The narration has described A'Tuin as "the only turtle ever to feature on the Hertzsprung–Russell diagram".
+Great A'Tuin frequently rolls on its belly to avoid asteroid and comet collisions, and even snatches projectiles out of the sky to protect the Disc.
+These stunts do not affect the Disc's population, other than to induce severe seasickness on anyone who happens to be looking at the night sky at that time.

-Great A'Tuin's sex is unknown to the inhabitants of Discworld (though in The Colour of Magic Pratchett describes the turtle as male), but the subject of much speculation by some of the Disc's finest scientific minds.
-The sex of the World Turtle is pivotal in proving or disproving a number of conflicting theories about the destination of Great A'Tuin's journey through the cosmos.
+Great A'Tuin's sex is unknown to the inhabitants of Discworld, but the subject of much speculation by the Disc's scientific minds.
+The sex of A'Tuin is pivotal in proving or disproving a number of conflicting theories about its destination.
 If, as the Discworld version of the popular "Big Bang theory" states, Great A'Tuin is moving from the Birthplace to the Time of Mating, then at the point of mating the civilisations of the Disc might be crushed, simply slide off, or else the entire world will end.
-The hypothesis is that all stars in the sky are also worlds carried by giant turtles, and that when all the turtles meet they will mate passionately, for the first and only time; from that mating, it is hypothesised that new turtles would be born to carry a new pattern of worlds.
-Attempts by telepaths to learn more about Great A'Tuin's intents have not met with much success, mainly because they did not realise that its brain functions are on such a slow timescale.
-All they have been able to discern is that the Great A'Tuin is looking forward to something.
+The hypothesis is that all stars in the sky are also worlds carried by giant turtles, and that when all the turtles meet they will mate, birthing new turtles to carry new worlds.

-The other theory, described as being popular among the Discworld's academics as the Discworld version of the steady state theory, which in-universe is known as the "steady gait" theory, is that Great A'Tuin came from nowhere and is going to keep swimming through space to nowhere forever.
-Eric shows Great A'Tuin being made instantly from nothing, seemingly in support of the "steady gait" theory; however, the events in The Light Fantastic, in which the Great A'Tuin attended the hatching of eight baby turtles, each with four baby elephants and a tiny discworld of their own, would seem to support the Big Bang hypothesis.
+The other theory, akin to the steady state theory, is the "steady gait" theory, which states that Great A'Tuin came from nowhere and will perpetually swim through space.
+Eric shows Great A'Tuin being made instantly from nothing, seemingly in support of the "steady gait" theory.
+In The Light Fantastic, the Great A'Tuin attends the hatching of eight baby turtles, each with four elephants and a discworld of their own, which appears to support the Big Bang hypothesis.